alexholcombe/mixRSVP/dev/developingNotes.md

 Still getting this error e.g. in inspectHistograms.Rmd in jackie project.
 Do I have the latest version?
 Because what is the relationship to the message given by analyze_experiment.Rmd: " Unequal factor levels: coercing to characterbinding ".
 I dimly remember that
 "binding character and factor vector, coercing into character vector"

+"call" in simplewarning sometimes has two fucking parts!

 ### to-do